Image Title Attributes (sometimes referred to as Title Tags) are widely reported not to add any value for SEO.

-We do not therefore recommend using Title Attributes with image links to try and boost SEO.
+Using Title Attributes with image links to try and boost SEO may therefore be a waste of time.

-IMAGE FILE NAME adds MORE VALUE to SEO than either of the above.
+Image File Name apparently adds more value to SEO than either of the above.

 - another website,